Read Also Acts 2:22-39

 Because He is at my right hand I shall not be moved.

-YHWH OF COMFORT
+YHWH OUR GOD OF COMFORT

-|To further encourage the hearts of the saints, David continually applies the covenant name of God.
+To further encourage the hearts of the saints, David continually applies the covenant name of God.
 He who gives counsel, directs the heart, comforts in the darkness, is a fortress which protects at all times.

 As with goodness, strength comes from the LORD.
 He does not say I shall not be moved because I am strong, but because the LORD is at his right hand.
 This comfort is echoed throughout God’s word.
 He maintains our strength, in Him we are not moved.